robrogers3/Laracastle/readme.md

 php artisan ui react --auth
 ```

-And, then of course run:
+And, then of course run this:
 ```
 php artisan migrate
 ```